-The change in net unrealized currency translation for the three months ended March 31, 2020 was primarily due to weakening of foreign currencies versus the U.S. dollar.
+The change in net unrealized currency translation for the three months ended March 31, 2021 was primarily due to the weakening of foreign currencies versus the U.S. dollar, particularly the Brazilian real, the euro, the Indonesian rupiah, and the Korean won.